peytonschultz/FishFinder/README.md

 This is a repository containing an apk to help track stardew valley fishing

 Log:
-  Original - 5-10-24: Basic version containing all components but minimal features
+  Original - 5-10-24: Basic version containing all components but minimal features <br\>
   6-8-24: Added welcome message and fixed the scrolling view